conjurdemos/cdemo/README.md

 * Conjur - U: eva P: Cyberark1
 * AWX - U: eva P: Cyberark1
 * Gogs - U: eva P: Cyberark1
-* Splunk - U: eva P: Cyberark1
+* Splunk - U: admin P: Cyberark1

 ### Gogs and Jenkins Jobs
 Jenkins and Gogs are connected via an internal docker network.
 Updating a job in Gitlab will be reflected in the subsequent Jenkins job at runtime.